JochemTolsma/SNA-4-Social-Scientists/docs/01-intro.md

 <img src="01-intro_files/figure-html/unnamed-chunk-6-1.png" width="672" />
 \
 In the lower-left corner we see a closed *Triad*.
-For more information on Triads jump to this section @\ref(triad).
+For more information on Triads jump to this section \@ref(triad).

 ##### 2.0 degree network {-}